qrzn23/min/wip/magick/content.md

 your experience may suggest.

 4. And so on.
-We cannot here enter at length into all the necessary preparations ; and the student will find them fully set forth in the proper books, of which the “Goetia” is perhaps the best example.
+We cannot here enter at length into all the necessary preparations; and the student will find them fully set forth in the proper books, of which the “Goetia” is perhaps the best example.